 Nestled in the Tularosa Basin between the Sacramento and San Andres Mountain ranges of southern New Mexico is a one of a kind outdoor experience.
-Within White Sands National Monument, you will find countless opportunities for discovery, fun, and the creation of lifelong memories.
+Within White Sands National Park, you will find countless opportunities for discovery, fun, and the creation of lifelong memories.
 So venture out into the dunes and explore this special place.
 Whether you delight in the challenge of a strenuous hike to spectacular vistas, a family outing in an irresistible playground, or an inspirational moment in an untamable land, an unimaginable adventure awaits you!
 Begin your journey at the visitor center.
 Your visit can be more enjoyable when you better understand the rich ecosystem around you.

-Cycling through the monument offers unobstructed views of an ever-changing dunefield and allows your senses to truly experience the sights and sounds of this unique landscape.
+Cycling through the park offers unobstructed views of an ever-changing dunefield and allows your senses to truly experience the sights and sounds of this unique landscape.
 Visitors planning to explore by bicycle should be aware that bicycles are only allowed on Dunes Drive and not allowed on hiking trails or off-trail in backcountry areas.
 While bicycles are allowed on the road, it is not without its hazards.
 The scenic road lacks much of a shoulder and only the first five miles are paved.
 Obey traffic regulations and wear bright colors, protective clothing, and a helmet.

 Driving Dunes Drive